 The Public Provident Fund is a post office savings scheme launched by the National Savings Institute in 1968.
 It is one of the most popular tax saving investment schemes.
 The minimum investment in PPF is INR 500 per annum.
 And the maximum investment is INR 1,50,000 per annum.
 The tenure of PPF investment is 15 years.
-The interest rate on PPF is 7.1%, compounded annually, for the current quarter (January to March 2021).
+The interest rate on PPF is 7.10% p.a., compounded annually, for the current quarter (October to December 2022).
 The Ministry of Finance decides the interest rate on PPF at the start of each quarter.

 Investors cannot open multiple PPF accounts, and investors can invest in a lump sum or monthly instalments.
 Also, the PPF account is transferable from one post office to another.
 PPF investment has a lock-in of 15 years, and the investment can be extended by another five years.
 Only Indian citizens can invest in PPF and HUFs, and NRIs cannot avail the benefits of this scheme.